 1. Foundation skills

-Towards the end of the last long-block placement, students will start HLT324 which is a capstone course that is designed to provide students with an opportunity to integrate knowledge, skills, and experience gained in coursework and placements to manage a simulated case with client-models on campus and demonstrate the competencies required prior to graduation.
+After the end of the last long-block placement, students complete a capstone module of HLT302 that is designed to provide students with an opportunity to integrate knowledge, skills, and experience gained in coursework and placements to manage a simulated case with client-models on campus and demonstrate the competencies required prior to graduation.

 Travel costs and other expenses incurred during placement (including travel to and from, accommodation if placed away from home) are the students’ responsibility.
 It is expected that students commence their planning for placements from the first year of the program and prepare to undertake full-time placements that may be away from their primary place of residence.
 Students are also advised that they may not be able to continue with external work or volunteer commitments during placements and must consider this in their planning.